Tibing/howtomake.software/blog/draggable-table-with-angular-cdk.md

 export class AppModule {}
 ```

-`CdkTableModule` allows us to use basic tables primitive directives: `cdk-table`, `cdkColumnDef`, `cdk-header-cell`, `cdk-cell`, etc. How to use them to build a table, we'll discuss a bit later.
+`CdkTableModule` allows us to use basic tables primitive directives: `cdk-table`, `cdkColumnDef`, `cdk-header-cell`, `cdk-cell`, etc. Let's discuss, how to use them.

 ### Create Table

-After that, we need to create a table itself.
+We need to create a table itself.
 Let's add a plain html table and mark it as the Angular CDK Table using `cdk-table` directive:

 ```html
 <table cdk-table></table>